CanDIG/custom_igv/README.md

 * Q: Why do I need to use .babelrc to minify?
 * A: Since minify has `mangle` enabled by default, which might cause unexpected errors.
 Babel CLI isn't particular friendly in further config in its packages through cli parameters, so using the .babelrc is a better option here.

+* Q: Babel.js complains about Couldn't find intersection.
+* A: Specify `"builtIns": false,` in your `.babelrc`.